Punctuation for Writers of Fiction and Creative Non-Fiction

 Punctuation matters.
-Punctuation tells the reader how to read the words you have on the page: where to put the pauses, how to make sense of your sentences.
+Correct punctuation tells the reader how to read the words you have on the page: where to put the pauses, how to make sense of your sentences.

 It’s not too much to say that bad punctuation will kill a book.
 It’ll get rejected by agents and readers alike.
 Trying to sell a badly punctuated manuscript is like going on a date wearing last week’s jogging pants.

 The underlying problem is the same in both cases.
 The badly punctuated manuscript and the dirty jogging bottoms both say, “I don’t care.”
 I don’t care about you, my hot date.
 I don’t care about you, my precious reader.

 Any sane date will just make their excuses and leave.
 A reader will do the same – and quite right too.